Ted Bundy: Modus operandi and victim profiles

 Bundy's modus operandi evolved in organization and sophistication over time, as is typical of serial killers, according to FBI experts.
 Early on, it consisted of forcible late-night entry followed by a violent attack with a blunt weapon on a sleeping victim.
 As his methodology evolved, he became progressively more organized in his choice of victims and crime scenes.
 He would employ various ruses designed to lure his victim to the vicinity of his vehicle where he had pre-positioned a weapon, usually a crowbar.
 In many cases he wore a plaster cast on one leg or a sling on one arm, and sometimes hobbled on crutches, then requested assistance in carrying something to his vehicle.
 Bundy was regarded as handsome and charismatic, traits he exploited to win the confidence of his victims and the people around him in his daily life.
-"Ted lured females", Michaud wrote, "the way a lifeless silk flower can dupe a honey bee."
-In situations where his looks and charm were not useful, he invoked authority by identifying himself as a police officer or firefighter.
-Once Bundy had them near or inside his vehicle, he would overpower and bludgeon them, and then restrain them with handcuffs.
-He would then transport them to a pre-selected secondary site, often a considerable distance away, and rape them during the act of ligature strangulation.
+"Ted lured females", Michaud wrote, "the way a lifeless silk flower can dupe a honey bee".
+He would sometimes approach females pretending to be an authority figure or firefighter.

+Once Bundy had victims near or inside his vehicle, he would overpower and bludgeon them, and then restrain them with handcuffs.
+He would then transport them to a pre-selected secondary site, often a considerable distance away, and rape them during ligature strangulation.
 In the case of his Utah victims, the secondary site would be his apartment building.
-Toward the end of his spree, in Florida, perhaps under the stress of being a fugitive, he regressed to indiscriminate attacks on sleeping victims.
-Speaking in the third person, Bundy insisted that he never deliberately tortured any of those he killed and that the murders had no sadistic focus on enjoyment derived from the infliction of pain and injury.
-To the contrary, he claimed that he went out of his way to ensure his victims did not suffer.
-"He received no pleasure from harming or causing pain to the person he attacked..."
-Bundy told Michaud.
-"He received absolutely no gratification from causing pain and did everything possible, within reason—considering the unreasonableness of the situation—not to torture these individuals, at least physically."
+Toward the end of his spree, in Florida, perhaps under the stress of being a fugitive, he regressed to indiscriminate attacks on sleeping women.
+While he is often said to have been a torturer, and biographer Ann Rule in particular regarded him as a "sadistic sociopath" who took pleasure in human suffering, Bundy disputed these claims in one of his conversations with Michaud, insisting that he never deliberately tortured any of those he killed and that the murders had no sadistic focus on enjoyment derived from the infliction of pain and injury.
+To the contrary, he claimed that he went out of his way to mitigate his victims' physical torment.
+Though he also told Hagmaier that he would pose his victims to recreate detective magazine covers.